roberto4tisantos/UofT_13TypeScriptAPI/README.md

 13TypeScriptAPICandidateSearch

 # Candidate Search
-+ Application's API, which retrieves data from the GitHub API using TypeScript, call the application's API
++ Application's API, which retrieves data from the GitHub API using TypeScript and call the application's API.